ayannadmays/ayannadmays/README.md

 ## Hi there 👋

-I am a graduate student currently using genetic and molecular techniques to investigate the evolutionary history and underpinnings of regeneration.
-I use cnidarians as model system.
-While my wetlab and molecular techniques are used in Hydra vulgaris, I use bioinformatic tools to investigate other cnidarian species in a comparative framework
+I am an evo-devo researcher using genetic and molecular techniques to investigate the evolutionary history and underpinnings of regeneration.
+I use cnidarians as a model system.
+While my wetlab and molecular techniques are used in Hydra vulgaris, I use bioinformatic tools to investigate other cnidarian species in a comparative framework.

 I'm currently working on --- 🔭